ralphjsmit/filament/packages/schemas/docs/03-infolists/06-key-value.md

     ->keyLabel('Property name')
 ```

+<UtilityInjection set="infolistEntries" version="4.x">As well as allowing a static value, the `keyLabel()` method also accepts a function to dynamically calculate it.
+You can inject various utilities into the function as parameters.</UtilityInjection>

 ## Customizing the value column's label

 You may customize the label for the value column using the `valueLabel()` method: